-We cater for trainees in all of the medical specialties from the end of Foundation (ST1) through to the completion of training and the acquisition of their CCTs (Certificates of Completion of Training).
+We cater for trainees in all of the medical specialties from the end of Foundation (CT1) through to the completion of training and the acquisition of their CCT (Certificate of Completion of Training).

-A message from the Head of School - Dr Peter Hammond As well as being a Physician in Harrogate I am Head of School (HoS) for Health Education England working across Yorkshire and the Humber School of Medicine, which has three Offices (Hull, Leeds and Sheffield) - each situated near to major teaching hospitals and Medical Schools.
-There is a local Deputy HoS in each area –Dr Trevor Rogers (Sheffield), Dr Ian Wilson (Leeds) and Professor Sunil Bhandari (Hull).
+A message from the Head of School - Dr Peter Hammond As well as being a Physician in Harrogate I am Head of School (HoS) for Health Education England in Yorkshire and the Humber School of Medicine.
+There is a local Deputy HoS in each area –Dr Trevor Rogers (South Yorkshire), Dr Ian Wilson (West Yorkshire) and Professor Sunil Bhandari (East Yorkshire).

 We are one of the largest Schools in the UK and with approximately fifty training programmes we are able to provide comprehensive training across the whole range of specialties, as well as catering for individual requirements.
 Rotation between hospitals is important to broaden clinical experience, and we generally aim to provide rotations between smaller and more peripheral hospitals as well as the larger, central teaching hospitals.

 Rotations are usually confined to one of the three localities, which mean that trainees are not normally required to change their location, and travel is usually no more than one hour.
 Accommodation is very affordable in Yorkshire and the Humber, with Right Move reporting that the average cost of a semi-detached house in the region is £158,889 (figure correct in September 2016).

 Three of the region’s Universities are rated in the UK Top 30 (The Complete University Guide 2017) and our excellent links with the Universities in our region, offers you the opportunity to pursue research and academic studies.